The Mistress of the Copper Mountain (fairy tale): Reception and legacy

 "The Mistress of the Copper Mountain" is considered to be one of the best stories in The Malachite Casket collection.
 The Mistress became a popular character in Soviet art.
 She was recreated on stage, in paintings and sculptures.
-The character was compared to Mephistopheles, because a human needs to wager his soul with her in order to get the ultimate knowledge.
 Many noted the eroticism of the story and questioned whether the characters developed a sexual relationship.
 The Mistress was interpreted as the manifestation of the female sexuality.
 "The Mistress exudes sexual attraction and appears as its powerful source".
 Bazhov confessed that he had heard an "adult" version of the folk tale at the Urals.
 All sexual references in Pavel Bazhov's stories are very subtle, owing to Soviet puritanism.
-Lyudmila Skorino believed that she represented the nature of the Urals, which inspires a creative person with its beauty.
 The style of the story was praised.